kmilovm/Azure.Calculator.Functions/README.md

 # Azure Calculator

-This project was created as part of a technical test for Deloite
+This project was created as part of a technical test for Deloitte

 ## Attention